nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-20-pickle_rick.md

 ![screenshot22](../assets/images/pickle_rick/screenshot22.png)

 It tells us to look around the file system for the other ingredient.
-Doing just that, I navigated to the /home directory to see what other user was on the machine.
+Doing just that, I navigated to the /home directory to see what other users were on the machine.
 Turns out there are 2 other users on the machine: **rick** and **ubuntu**:

 ![screenshot24](../assets/images/pickle_rick/screenshot24.png)